MatteoWebDeveloper/googlemap-automate-map-creation/README.md

-# CSV To Google map
+# CSV to Google Map
-CSV to Google map is software it use CSV data to add location marks on google map.
+*CSV to Google Map* is a software that it uses CSV data to add location marks on Google map.

 <div align="center">
     <img width="600" src="./docs/screenshot-ui-setup.png" />